One thing is for sure.

 - Know and follow all processes and procedures

 - Be aware of all your surroundings to know of any potential hazards

-- Communicate across all departments
+- Communicate across all departments and personnel

 “I’m doing this because I want to do it better.” - Walt Disney